odow/JuMP.jl/doc/refexpr.rst

 ^^^^^^^^^^^^^^^^^^^^^

 JuMP supports vectorized expressions and constraints for linear and quadratic models.
-Although this syntax may be familiar for users coming from other modeling languages, we caution that this syntax can be slow---especially for large operations---and that it often can destroy the sparse, algebraic structure that makes modeling languages useful.
+Although this syntax may be familiar for users coming from MATLAB-based modeling languages, we caution that this syntax can be slow---especially for large operations.
 Nevertheless, the syntax often proves useful, for example in constraints involving small, dense matrix-vector products.

-Linear algebraic operators have been added to give meaning to expressions like ``A*x`` where ``A`` is a matrix of numbers and ``x`` is a vector of ``Variable``s.
+Linear algebraic operators are available to give meaning to expressions like ``A*x`` where ``A`` is a matrix of numbers and ``x`` is a vector of ``Variable``s.
 You may also use ``JuMPArray``s in these types of expressions, but only if the index sets that define them are matrix-like: that is, the index sets are ranges of the type ``1:n``.
 For example::